sdiehl/kaleidoscope/tutorial.md

 In the implementation of llvm-general both these types are represented in a sum type containing the constructors ``UnName`` and ``Name``.
-For most of our purpose we will simply use numbered expressions and map them numbers to identifiers with in our symbol table.
-Every instruction added will increment the internal counter, to accomplish we add a fresh name supply.
+For most of our purpose we will simply use numbered expressions and map them numbers to identifiers within our symbol table.
+Every instruction added will increment the internal counter, to accomplish this we add a fresh name supply.

 ```haskell
 fresh :: Codegen Word